One of the 7 basic habits of personal evangelism can help you identify that a divine appointment is about to happen.

 Here was a relational context — we were already conducting a business transaction.

-But with this crisis in her life, I offered to pray with her on the phone.
+I offered to pray with her on the phone.

 “I know you don’t know anything about me.
 Would you like me to pray with you about your Dad?”